mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40047-b_Aliens of charted space 1.md

 an opportunity for a new, better-paying job or a region whose schools better suit the aptitudes of their children, the request will be routinely approved.
-If the decision seems frivolous, or not in the Prole’s own best interest, the council may not grant it and the Thought Police will inquire into their mental health – why are they unhappy enough to want to change their job and move to a different location?
+If the decision seems frivolous, or not in the Prole's own best interest, the council may not grant it and the Thought Police will inquire into their mental health – why are they unhappy enough to want to change their job and move to a different location?

-This is an important fact to remember; all of a Prole’s major decisions are subject to the scrutiny of the Thought Police and upper classes (or superior officers, if the Prole is in the military).
-If their actions seem ill considered or unhealthy, the government may intervene for the Prole’s own good.
+This is an important fact to remember; all of a Prole's major decisions are subject to the scrutiny of the Thought Police and upper classes (or superior officers, if the Prole is in the military).
+If their actions seem ill considered or unhealthy, the government may intervene for the Prole's own good.

 Intendants and Nobles
 Privacy of thought is highly respected by Intendants and